sedouard/connected-car-api/README.md

 # Running

+To run this server, either create a `config.json` based on [config-sample.json](./config-sample.json ) or set environment variables for each key specified in [config-sample.json(./config-sample.json).

-To run this server `cd` into the root of this repo:
+`cd` into the root of the repo:

 ```
 npm install